 Right off the bat you'll notice that the biggest difference between these two cards is that one charges an annual fee and one does not.
 However, even though the Marriott Bonvoy Boundless™ Credit Card charges an annual fee of $95, you might find that it's worth it due to the numerous rewards that come with the card.

-To start, the Marriott Bonvoy Boundless™ Credit Card offers new cardholders who spend at least $3,000 in the first three months of opening an account a 75,000-point bonus.
+To start, for a limited time, the Marriott Bonvoy Boundless™ Credit Card offers new cardholders who spend at least $5,000 in the first three months of opening an account a 100,000-point bonus.
 Furthermore, Marriott Bonvoy Boundless™ Credit Card cardholders can earn six points for every $1 spent at Marriott Bonvoy properties, instead of just three, and two points on all other purchases, versus two points on just travel purchases, and one point on everything else.
-Many of the other benefits are the same, such as no foreign transaction fees and credit for 15 Elite Nights each year.
+Many of the other benefits are the same, such as no foreign transaction fees and credit for 15 Elite Nights annually.
 However, the Marriott Bonvoy Boundless™ Credit Card does also offer a Free Night Award (valued up to 35,000 points) every year after your account anniversary.

 It's clear that you'll get more with the Marriott Bonvoy Boundless™ Credit Card, but what it boils down to is whether you're willing to pay a fee for it each year.